mateus4k/dnsbrute.js/README.md

 # dnsbrute.js
-> A brute force script for DNS subdomains
+> A script to find valid subdomains

 ## Usage
 ```bash